nonomal/Fail2Ban-Report/README.md

 A simple and clean web-based reporting tool for Fail2Ban events.
 Turn your daily Fail2Ban logs into searchable and filterable JSON reports – right on your webspace.

+## 🛡️ This tool does not replace proper intrusion detection and access control.
+It is a visualization layer and should be deployed accordingly.

 ## 📦 Features

 - Parses `fail2ban.log` into daily JSON logs